 It can be very challenging for a new business owner.
 Not only are you working round-the-clock to get the business up and running, but particularly in California, you are faced with a dizzying array of new rules and regulations every year.
 The California Legislature passes hundreds of bills each session, making it difficult for new business owners to understand their requirements with regard to their employees.
 Here are a few highlights from this session, and last.

-Gender Gap: You can no longer ask a prospective employee how much he/she made at his/her last place of employment.
+You can no longer ask a prospective employee how much he/she made at his/her last place of employment.
 Under Assembly Bill 168, the salary history of job applicants can only be disclosed if the potential employee wishes to discuss it.
 However, even if the prospective employee voluntarily offers information about his/her prior salary history, you cannot use that information as a factor in determining whether to offer employment or what salary to offer the prospective employee.
 The idea behind the bill was to close the gender gap in pay.

-Banning the Box: For all employers in California with five or more employees, Assembly Bill 1008 bans the box on the employment application where a person would need to disclose that they have been incarcerated.
+For all employers in California with five or more employees, Assembly Bill 1008 bans the box on the employment application where a person would need to disclose that they have been incarcerated.
 The reasoning behind the change was to give former inmates a chance at rehabilitating themselves by earning and keeping gainful employment.
 As a potential employer, you have the right to conduct a background check, but only after a conditional offer is made.
 Furthermore, you cannot deny an applicant a position solely or in part because of conviction history – the denial must be justified by linking relevant conviction history with specific job duties.

-Job Leave: As of January 1, 2018, Californians have expanded rights to take time off from work.
-Senate Bill 63 guarantees up to 12 weeks of unpaid parental leave within the first year of their child’s birth, adoption or foster care placement.
+As of January 1, 2018, Californians have expanded rights to take time off from work.
+Senate Bill 63 guarantees up to 12 weeks of unpaid parental leave within the first year of their child’s birth, adoption, or foster care placement.
 That is now in effect for companies with between 20-49 workers, and it means expanded coverage for 2.8 million workers at small businesses.
 Larger companies have already been providing this benefit to their employees.

-Immigration: Certainly by far the most controversial of the issues gripping California (and the country) is the issue of immigration.
+Certainly, by far, the most controversial of the issues gripping California (and the country) is the issue of immigration.
 Senate Bill 54 makes California a “sanctuary state.”
 The law limits the ability of state and local police to cooperate with federal immigration enforcement.
 There are many bills dealing with immigration policy, and it affects everything from the fact that officers can no longer inquire about someone’s immigration status or detail them until they have been previously convicted of a crime.
 Landlords cannot report their undocumented renters.
 Students whose parents are deported are now able to continue attending California schools.
-As a new business owner, the most significant change comes from Assembly Bill 450, which requires, among other things, employers to verify that immigration officials to have a judicial warrant or subpoena prior to entering the workplace, and employers to provide notice to employees if there has been a request to review the employer’s immigration documents, such as Form I-9s.
+As a new business owner, the most significant change comes from Assembly Bill 450, which requires, among other things, employers to verify that immigration officials have a judicial warrant or subpoena prior to entering the workplace, and employers to provide notice to employees if there has been a request to review the employer’s immigration documents, such as Form I-9s.

-Minimum Wage Hike: California’s minimum wage earners are getting a bump.
+California’s minimum wage earners are getting a bump.
 The minimum wage here increased by 50 cents to $11 per hour for workers with at least 26 employees.
 For those at smaller firms, the minimum wage is $10.50 an hour.
 The minimum wage will continue to gradually increase over the next few years until it reaches $15 in 2022 for large companies, and in 2023 for everyone else.
 The minimum wage increase requires all employers, regardless of size, to post a new Minimum Wage Order.
 The increase also affects other pay practices, such as the overtime rate.